antonychiu2/asoc-dast-action/README.md

 ```

-# Example 2 - DAST scan using a altoro.scant template with private network through appscan presence
+# Example 2 - DAST scan using a .scant template file with private network through appscan presence
 ```yaml
 name: "HCL AppScan DAST"
 on: